pete-murphy/fp-ts-phrasebook/src/pages/option/index.md

 const some = <T>(x: T): Option<T> => [x]
 ```

-We could also define a utility function for converting `null` values to our option type
+We could also define a utility function for converting `null` or `undefined` values to our option type

 ```ts
 const fromNullable = <T>(x: T | null | undefined): Option<T> =>
   x == null ? none : some(x)
 ```

-Now if we refactor our `getUserName`
+Now we can refactor our `getUserName` function.

 ```ts
 const getUserName = (users: Array<User>, id: number): Option<string> => {